 As you might imagine, the post quickly went viral.
 Soon after, the hospital confirmed that disciplinary action was taken against Grames and she was no longer working there.
 So, what can we learn from this situation?

 The video was uploaded to TikTok on November 27th.
 Grames was then put on administrative leave shortly after.
 The hospital responded to the post in a statement on Facebook, writing, “[The video] displayed cavalier disregard for the seriousness of this pandemic and her indifference towards physical distancing and masking outside of work.”

-Staff members at the hospital have been feeling the pressure on all sides as their colleagues are forced to quarantine after potential exposure to the virus.
-According to Salem Health Network, there are currently 47 staff members in quarantine, and 176 employees out of approximately 5,200 have tested positive for COVID-19.
+Staff members employed with Salem Health have been feeling the pressure on all sides as their colleagues are forced to quarantine after potential exposure to the virus.
+According to the Network, there are currently 47 staff members in quarantine, and 176 employees out of approximately 5,200 have tested positive for COVID-19.

 The Trend of TikToking at Work